gguowei/webinos-android/README.md

     sudo apt-get install ia32-libs

 Other Linux distributions, emulated Linux environments, or Unix-like systems are not fully tested but should work, maybe with some twistings.
 It is also possible for you to derive a build process based on instructions here for other platforms like Windows, Mac OS.
-A few Windows build notes can be found in webinos-android/build_notes.md in the source package.
+Some Windows build notes and other tweaking tips can be found in webinos-android/build_notes.md in the source package.

 ### Prerequisites